Getting Started with running SRI - Stratum V2 reference implementation#

 You can perform a search on one of the following block explorers:

-To customize the string which is inserted into the scriptSig of the coinbase tx input, you need to run every role locally.
-To make changes, edit the pool_signature field present in:
+To customize the string inserted into the scriptSig of the coinbase transaction input, you need to run every role locally.

 • roles/pool/config-examples/pool-config-local-tp-example.toml

-To customize the coinbase tx output script, you need to run every role locally.
-To make changes, edit the coinbase_output field present in:
+To customize the coinbase transaction output script, you will need to run each role locally.
+Specifically, you should edit the coinbase_output field in the following configuration files:

 • roles/jd-client/config-examples/jdc-config-local-example.toml